 ODG's original investment in the joint venture was recorded at \$154,000 representing the US dollar equivalent of the initial cash contribution.
 The difference between the book and fair value of the customer contracts and content license agreements is being accreted over the expected five year life of the contracts and recorded as a gain and an increase in the investment.
 This gain will be partially offset by ODG's 50% share of the joint venture's amortization expense over the same period related to the acquired contracts and content license agreements.
-ODG also recorded a net payable amount to the joint venture of \$337,000 as of the joint venture formation date (February 27, 2007) reflecting the transfer of net liabilities incurred by ODG related to the joint venture as well as the joint venture's reimbursement of previously incurred costs by ODG of \$787,000 related to joint venture activities prior to its formation.
-Consistent with EITF 89-7, "Exchange of Assets or Interest in a Subsidiary for a Noncontrolling Equity Interest in a New Entity," ODG did not record other income in connection with the reimbursement of these costs or any other gains as ODG is deemed to have a commitment to support the operations of the joint venture.
-ODG treated the reimbursement and other gain for a total of \$880,000 as a capital distribution in excess of the carrying value of its investment in the joint venture as of July 31, 2007.
-This capital distribution will be accreted over the expected five year life of the customer contracts and an increase in the investment in the joint venture.
+ODG also recorded a net payable amount to the joint venture of \$337,000 as of the joint venture formation date (February 27, 2007) reflecting the transfer of net liabilities incurred by ODG related to the joint venture as well as the joint venture's reimbursement of previously incurred costs by ODG of \$787,000 related to joint venture as well as the joint venture of Assets or Interest in a Subsidiary for a Noncontrolling Equity Interest in a New Entity," ODG did not record other income in connection with the reimbursement of these costs or any other gains as ODG is deemed to have a commitment to support the operations of the joint venture.
+ODG treated the reimbursement and other gain for a total of \$832,000 as a capital distribution in excess of the customer contracts and recorded as a gain and an increase in the joint venture.
 ODG recorded an income tax provision during the first quarter of fiscal 2008 of \$1.1 million for the taxable gain recognized by ODG related to the \$2.6 million contribution of customer contracts and content licenses to and the reimbursement of previously paid costs from the joint venture.

 ODG entered into a Service Agreement with the joint venture whereby ODG provides content aggregation, distribution, marketing and administration services to the joint venture under an arm's length fee structure.
-In the three and six months ended July 31, 2007, ODG recorded revenues of \$232,000 and \$469,000 (USD equivalent), respectively related to the Service Agreement.
+In the three and nine months ended October 31, 2007, ODG recorded revenues of \$208,000 and \$677,000 (USD equivalent), respectively related to the Service Agreement.
 ODG's share of profits from this agreement in proportion to its equity ownership interest is eliminated in consolidation.

 The Shareholder's Agreement requires ODG to provide cash contributions up to \$4.2 million (USD equivalent) upon the request of the joint venture's management and approval by the shareholders of the joint venture.
-ODG recorded its proportionate share of the joint venture's losses for the three and six months ending July 31, 2007 of \$53,000 and \$153,000, respectively.
-Due to the capital distribution and ODG's share of the joint venture's net loss exceeding the book value of its investment in the joint venture, the investment is recorded as a long-term liability of \$943,000 at July 31, 2007.
+ODG recorded its proportionate share of the joint venture's losses for the three and nine months ending October 31, 2007 of \$148,000 and \$301,000, respectively.
+Due to the capital distribution and ODG's share of the joint venture's net loss exceeding the book value of its investment in the joint venture, the investment is recorded as a long-term liability of \$1,125,000 at October 31, 2007.